 My husband and I took a cruise for our honeymoon.
 During one of the shows, they brought a couple up on stage who had been married over 50 years.
 And when asked how they did it, the husband replied, “Two words… I’m sorry!”
 Then the wife replied, “I forgive you!”
 We all had a good laugh at the time, but their advice proved to be incredibly wise.
 Marital conflict is inevitable, and learning to resolve conflict in marriage takes time.
-But a lot of it could be avoided if we would simply learn to listen, communicate effectively, and admit when we are wrong.
+But a lot of the conflict could be avoided if we would simply learn to listen, communicate effectively, and admit when we are wrong.

 There is not a married couple on the planet who hasn’t had their fair share of conflict.
 (If they tell you otherwise, they are lying!)
 Fights can destroy a marriage, but they can also make them stronger.

 How so, you ask?
 I speak from experience when I say that some of the best and most meaningful conversations I’ve ever had with my husband have been after a disagreement.
 We grow closer together as we learn to communicate more effectively.
 Communication really is the key.
 Learn to be a good communicator, and your arguments will help you grow stronger as a couple instead of tear you apart.